AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/encryption.md

 ---
-keywords: Experience Platform;home;popular topics;catalog;data protection;encryption data lake
 title: Data Encryption in Adobe Experience Platform
 topic-legacy: data protection
-description: Learn how Experience Platform encrypts data in transit and at rest.
+description: Learn how data is encrypted in transit and at rest in Adobe Experience Platform.
 exl-id: 184b2b2d-8cd7-4299-83f8-f992f585c336
 ---
 # Data encryption in Adobe Experience Platform